On the variational structure of breather solutions: Introduction

 From a mathematical point of view, breather solutions arise in different contexts.
 In a geometrical setting, mKdV breathers appear in the evolution of closed planar curves playing the role of smooth localized deformations traveling along the closed curve \cite{Ale}.
 Moreover, it is interesting to point out that mKdV breather solutions have also been considered by Kenig, Ponce and Vega in their proof of the non-uniform continuity of the mKdV flow in the Sobolev spaces $H^s$, $s<\frac 14$ \cite{KPV2}.
 On the other hand, they should play an important role in the \emph{soliton-resolution} conjecture for the mKdV equation, according to the analysis developed by Schuur in \cite{Sch}.
+Indeed, according to the IST theory, any suitable\footnote{Here suitable means ``with sufficient decay at infinity'' such that IST works properly.} solution of mKdV should decompose, as time goes to infinity, into solitons, breathers and radiation.

 The question that naturally arises is the following: is there any analogous elliptic equation satisfied by breather solutions, as solitons in \eqref{eqQc}?
 For the mKdV breather the answer is positive.
+Indeed, any mKdV breather \eqref{breather} $B= B_{\al,\bt}$ satisfies a nonlinear stationary equation: